ExtendRealityLtd/VRTK/DOCUMENTATION.md

 This adds a UI element into the World Space that can be used to provide additional information about an object by providing a piece of text with a line drawn to a destination point.

-There are a number of parameters that can be set on the Prefab which are provided by the `VRTK/Scripts/VRTK_ObjectTooltip` script which is applied to the prefab.
+There are a number of parameters that can be set on the Prefab which are provided by the `VRTK_ObjectTooltip` script which is applied to the prefab.

 ### Inspector Parameters